 Because we reached a dead end, we turned around and started making our way back to the park’s entrance.
 Now we planned to try out all the blue-marked trails that we missed along the way.

 We retraced our tracks for about 1.3 km and then reached the right turn to the Hidden Waterfall.
 In the opposite direction, it’s a left turn, remember?

 Now, we started climbing down to the Hidden Waterfall.
-The descend is quite steep, but there are steps in the slope, so it’s not difficult.
-At the end of the descend, we turned right and after a short while reached the Hidden Waterfall.
+The descent is quite steep, but there are steps on the slope, so it’s not difficult.
+At the end of the descent, we turned right and after a short while reached the Hidden Waterfall.
 It really is hidden, and it’s definitely worth the climb down!
 There’s a charming pool that forms beneath it and you can go all the way to the waterfall if you want to cool down.

 From there, we retraced our steps and started walking eastward.
 Instead of climbing back up to the trail junction, we continued on the blue-marked trail through the stream’s channel.
 The water was so refreshing, and there were also some small and pretty waterfalls along the way.